OmerZlotnick/animals_detection_in_browning_cameras/akiva/readme.md

 ```
 cd PycharmProjects/
 ```
-4. enter code to choose mega_detector
+4. Enter code to choose mega_detector
 ```
 cd mega_detector/
 ```
-5. insert code
+5. Insert code
 ```
 python run_detector_batch.py md_v4.1.0.pb /data2/loc_12-by\ lower\ seperation ./out_trial.json --recursive --threshold 0.25
 ```
 # notes

-/data2/loc_12-by\ lower\ seperation - the path to the folder with the images. make sure to put \ before any spaces
+/data2/loc_12-by\ lower\ seperation - The path to the folder with the images.
+Make sure to put \ before any spaces.

-./out_trial.json - the path and name of the output file.dot before indicates to save file in curent folder
+./out_trial.json - The path and name of the output file.
+Dot before indicates to save file in curent folder.

---recursive - tells the code to check inside each folder for other folders with images.
+--recursive - Tells the code to check inside each folder for other folders with images.

---threshold 0.25 - tells the code to keep detections with 25% confidence.
+--threshold 0.25 - Tells the code to keep detections with 25% confidence.

 6. Watching the results in the json file
 ```
 vi detections/out_trial.json
 ```
-write ":q" to exit the vi environment.
+Write ":q" to exit the vi environment.